Deren-Es/Deren-Es/README.md

 --!>
 Here are some ideas to get you started:

--🔭 I’m currently working on python
+-🔭 I’m currently working on python<br>
--🌱 I’m currently learning that
+-🌱 I’m currently learning that<br>
--💬 Ask me about python
+-💬 Ask me about python<br>